seaside1/unifiprotect/README.md

 - Download a snapshot from the Camera
 - Download an anonymous snapshot (needed if more than you require snapshots more frequent than every 10 seconds)
 - Download a Heat map of latest recorded motion event
+- Detect if a hardrive in the nvr fails
+- Monitor the memory / diskstorage and CPU temperature

 ## Supported hardware
-- UniFi Protect Cloud Key Gen2+
+- UniFi Protect Cloud Key Gen2+ Firmware >= 2.0.18
-- UniFi Dream Machine / Pro NOT SUPPORTED (Support can be added at a later stage)
+- UniFi Dream Machine / Pro
 - Any UniFi Protect Camera
-- UniFi NVR NOT SUPPORTED (Same as UDMP)
+- UniFi NVR
 - UniFi Doorbell NOT SUPPORTED (Support can be added at a later stage)

-The reason why UniFi NVR and UniFi Dream Machine/Pro is not supported is because they are built on UniFi OS and have a slightly different json/rest protocol.
+The binding has been rewritten to support UniFi OS only.
+That means if you have a UCKP (Cloudkey gen2+) you need to update it to at least firmware 2.0.18.
+After 2.0.18 UCKP is running UniFiOs just like the UDMP and UNVR.
 For UniFi OS it is possible to subscribe to an event subscription protocol over web sockets, thus removing polling the API for events.
-This could probably be added in the future, but right now I don't have any UniFi OS hardware to test / develop this.
+This could probably be added in the future, but right now the binding is based on polling.

 ## Dependencies